A Chern-Simons transgression formula for supersymmetric path integrals on spin manifolds: Motivation

+Note that these complexes are actually well-defined within the differential calculus of Fr\'echet manifolds.
+Now, supersymmetry takes the form $(d-\iota)\mathfrak{J}^g=0$.
 Moreover, $\mathfrak{J}^g$ is an even current, as $LX$ is formally even-dimensional, so that $\mathfrak{J}^g$ determines an even homology class in the homology of (\ref{compldual}).
 Finally, one can derive the following infinite dimensional analogue of the Duistermaat-Heckman localization formula,

-which leads to a simple and differential geometric 'proof' of the Atiyah-Singer index theorem \cite{bismut, atiyah, alvarez}, and which was in fact, the main motivation that lead to the discovery of $\mathfrak{J}^g$. \emph{The aim of this paper is to examine the dependence of $\mathfrak{J}^g$ on $g$.} To this end, let $g_\bullet=(g_t)_{t\in [0,1]}$ be a smooth family of Riemannian metrics on $X$ and define for every fixed $t\in [0,1]$ a differential form
+where $\widehat{A}(X,g)$ is the Chern-Weil representative of the $\widehat{A}$-genus of $X$.
+This leads to a simple and differential geometric 'proof' of the Atiyah-Singer index theorem \cite{bismut, atiyah, alvarez}, which was in fact, the main motivation that lead to the discovery of $\mathfrak{J}^g$. \emph{The aim of this paper is to examine the dependence of $\mathfrak{J}^g$ on $g$.} To this end, let $g_\bullet=(g_t)_{t\in [0,1]}$ be a smooth family of Riemannian metrics on $X$ and define for every fixed $t\in [0,1]$ a differential form

 and the induced odd current

 In the appendix, we are going to derive the formula

 This equality has an important consequence: defining the (odd) Chern-Simons current $\mathfrak{C}^{g_\bullet}$ by